ethersphere/swarm-docs/contents/introduction.rst

 * no single point of failure, fault and attack resilience
 * censorship resistance, permanent public record
 * self-managed sustainability via incentive system
-* efficient market driven pricing. tradeable trade off of memory, persistent storage, bandwidth (and later computation)
+* efficient market driven pricing. tradeable trade off of memory, persistent storage, bandwidth
 * efficient use of the blockchain by swarm accounting protocol
-* deposit-challenge based guaranteed storage
+* deposit-challenge based guaranteed storage [not implemented yet]

 About
 ===================